-This dialog allows the designer to set up search criteria for the Find Similar Objects (FSO) process.
+The Find Similar Objects dialog provides controls to set up search criteria for the Find Similar Objects (FSO) process.
 This process uses the attributes of a target object as a reference for finding several other objects with similar characteristics.

-From the Schematic Editor, or Schematic Library Editor, the dialog can be accessed in the following ways:
+From the schematic editor or schematic library editor, the dialog is accessed in the following ways:

-Use the Edit» Find Similar Objects command from the main menus then click on an object in the workspace.
+Click Edit» Find Similar Objects from the main menus, then click on an object in the workspace.
 This object will be used as the template for finding similar objects.

-Right-click over the required template object in the workspace, then choose the Find Similar Objects command from the context menu.
+Right-click over the required object in the workspace, then choose Find Similar Objects from the context menu.

 The dialog is divided into two primary sections; the upper section consists of a grid that lists the attributes of the template (or reference) object, and the lower section consists of a group of check boxes that define what will happen once the Apply or